manasidesai/promotion-engine/README.md

 # promotion-engine

-A spring boot application for a simple promotion engine.
+This ia a spring boot application for the simple promotion engine.
 The promotion engine calculates the total order value after applying promotions on the cart items.

 ### Promotion

 Promotions are defined by implementing the Promotion interface.

 Currently two promotion types are defined.
-1. QuantityBasedSinglePromotion - It finds matching cart item from the cart and applies the promotional price on given quantity.
+1. QuantityBasedSinglePromotion - It applies a promotional price on 'n' items of a SKU.
-2. MixedTypePromotion - It finds all matching cart item from the cart.
-Applies the promotional price only when all promotional items found in the cart.
+2. MixedTypePromotion - It applies a promotional price on SKU 1 & SKU 2

 Additional promotional classes can be added by implementing the base Promotion interface and defining their behaviour.